Specialised training programs

 Individuals leave the program with a deeper understanding of the impacts of their behaviour across different types of relationships and connections with the world.

-Through funding support from Corrections Victoria, we have designed a suite of non-clinical training modules targeting the wellbeing and personal development of un-sentenced individuals (remandees) in prison locations across Victoria, in addition to some sentenced individuals.
+Through funding support from Corrections Victoria, we have designed a suite of non-clinical training modules targeting the wellbeing and personal development of un-sentenced and pre-trial individuals (persons on remand) in correctional facilities across Victoria, in addition to some sentenced individuals.

-The ATLAS program recognises that remandees present with a range of complex needs, and require tailored intervention and support for their successful rehabilitation and reintegration into the community.
+The ATLAS program recognises that persons on remand present with a range of complex needs, and require tailored intervention and support for their successful rehabilitation and reintegration into the community.

 The program takes a strengths-based approach, incorporating adult learning principles and encouraging skill development in practical and interactive psychoeducational sessions, with the goal of reconnecting and integrating participants’ desired outcomes.